dfelinto/blender-manual/modeling/surfaces/editing.rst

    | Hotkey:   :kbd:`W`

-The :guilabel:`Specials` menu contains exactly the same additional options as for :doc:`curves <modeling/curves/editing#other_specials_options>` - but I suppose :guilabel:`Set Radius` and :guilabel:`Smooth Radius` have nothing to do here…
+The :guilabel:`Specials` menu contains exactly the same additional options as for :doc:`curves <modeling/curves/editing#other_specials_options>` - but I suppose :guilabel:`Set Radius` and :guilabel:`Smooth Radius` have nothing to do here...

 Conversion